Campus Improvement Plan

 Goals

 Goal 2: STUDENT SUPPORT.
-Westchester Academy For International Studies students will benefit from multi-tiered systems of support.
+Westchester Academy For International Studies students will benefit from multi-tiered systems of support

 Performance Objective 3: POST-SECONDARY PLANNING: Westchester Academy For International Studies students will engage in activities that will prepare them to meet graduation requirements and pursue a viable post-secondary outcome.

-Staff Responsible for Monitoring: Counselors
+Staff Responsible for Monitoring: Director, IB Coordinator

 Performance Objective 4 - STUDENT ATTENDANCE